Help your child find their voice

 How long does therapy take?

 Individual therapy sessions range from 30 minutes to an hour.
 Some children need only a few sessions to give them a boost (especially if you are doing extra practice at home.)
 Some children need more time to develop their communication skills.
-After meeting your child and chatting with you it will be possible to recommend a SaLT schedule that suits your needs.
+After meeting your child and chatting with you it will be possible to recommend a schedule that suits your needs.